 Hedges range in size and purpose.
 They can serve an ornamental function or a practical one.
 The types of shrubs you select depend on the hedge’s primary function, and you should keep it in mind as you select them.

 A privacy hedge is a living equivalent of a stone wall.
 You plant a privacy hedge to prevent neighbors and passers-by from having a clear view into your yard.
-That means you will
+That means you will need shrubs taller than an average person, probably at least 6 feet (2 m.) tall.
+You will also want evergreen shrubs that do not lose their foliage in winter.

 If you live in zone 5, your climate gets chilly in winter.
-The coldest temperatures in zone 5 areas can get between -10 and -20 degrees Fahrenheit (-23 to -29 C.).
+The coldest temperatures in zone 5 areas can get between -10 and -20 degrees F. (-23 to -29 C.).
 For zone 5 privacy hedges, it is important to select plants that accept those temperatures.
 Growing hedges in zone 5 is only possible with cold hardy shrubs.

 Zone 5 Privacy Hedges